 Whether your condition can be treated with nonsurgical options or is more severe and warrants surgery, Dr. Ather Mirza and Dr. Justin Mirza will tailor a treatment plan based on your individual needs.
 Our orthopedists have decades of experience helping patients get back to their active lives with the best results and minimal downtime.
-For arthritis treatment and pain relief, schedule an appointment using the form on this page.
+For shoulder arthritis treatment and pain relief, schedule an appointment using the form on this page.

 What causes shoulder arthritis?

 Shoulder arthritis occurs when the cartilage that surrounds the bones in the shoulder is worn down.
 As a result, the bones in the joint begin rubbing together, causing painful inflammation.
 This deterioration of cartilage may be caused by normal wear and tear over time, a specific injury, or an inflammatory disease such as rheumatoid arthritis.
 There are several types of shoulder arthritis based on the cause of the cartilage deterioration.

 Osteoarthritis, the most common form of arthritis, is characterized by the progressive deterioration and eventual loss of cartilage in one or more places in the shoulder joint.
 Osteoarthritis can also impact the elbow, wrist, and hands.

 Rheumatoid shoulder arthritis is a chronic inflammatory disorder characterized by the deterioration of cartilage in the shoulder joints due to the immune system attacking the tissues.